By Col Feilen

 Q: What method do you use to measure pasture into the program?

 Stuart: We use Stock Days per Hectare or SDH’s, which I explain in quite a bit of detail in one of my recent Facebook posts on our Wilmot Cattle Co page.
 The thing I prefer about it is that it deals with only known variables, which are: how many cattle in the mob?
 What is their LSU rating?
 How big is the paddock?
 And, how long did they spend in there?
 Jim Gerrish says, if you make this calculation 30 times over, you will be 98% accurate, which is far more accurate than any other kind of pasture estimations that are done regularly.

 Note: MaiaGrazing is adaptable to all types of pasture measurement entry.
 So, if you’re not on top of your pasture entry details for whatever reason, you’ll receive a feedback loop on each graze of how much has been removed from the graze – helping you with your estimates.
-Why not book a MaiaGrazing demonstration or run a trial to see it for yourself?
+Why not book a MaiaGrazing demonstration to see it for yourself?

 Q: How have you seen the ecology and pasture change?